Perspective | Radio host Joe Madison is on a hunger strike for voting rights

 “I was thinking, what can I do to stand in solidarity with them?” he said.

 This was not his first time taking such action.
 In the mid-1980s, he fasted during a cross-country March for Dignity in South Africa.
 In the 1990s, he joined with civil rights activist Dick Gregory and fasted for more than 30 days to protest slavery in South Sudan.
-In 1994, he and then D.C.
-Congressman Walter E. Fauntroy held a 22-mile walk protesting the shooting death of Archie Elliott III by police in Prince George’s County.
+In 1994, he and then-D.C.
+Del.
+Walter E. Fauntroy held a 22-mile walk protesting the shooting death of Archie Elliott III by police in Prince George’s County.

 More recently, Madison has been using his radio show to advocate for voting rights, often interviewing historians and politicians about what is at stake.
 He believed he could no longer watch others put their bodies on the line and not join the cause himself.